C2-GaMe: Classification of Cluster Galaxy Membership with Machine Learning: Property Estimation in the Absence of Perfect Information

+where $c$ is orbiting, infalling, or background galaxy population, and $p_{c,i}$ is the probability (or weight) of each galaxy $i$ to be classified as $c$.
+Similarly, the mean line-of-sight velocity is simply the weighed mean of the line-of-sight velocities, where the weighs are the probabilities.
+The unbiased estimator of variance is given by

-where $x$ is either orbiting, infalling or background galaxy population, and $p_{x,i}$ is the probability of a galaxy $i$ being classified as $x$ given in \Cref{eq:probability}.
-This equation provides an unbiased estimate of variance, which becomes the normal standard deviation formula when equal weighs are applied \citep[see Equations~(10) and (11) in][]{kllr}.\footnote{For example, if the classification is perfect, all orbiting galaxies have $p_{\rm orb,i}=1$, and all infalling and background galaxies have $p_{\rm orb,i}=0$, the equation becomes the normal standard deviation formula.}
+where all sums are from $i=1$ to $N$, and $v_{i, {\rm LOS}}$ is the relative velocity from the mean line-of-sight velocity.
+This becomes the normal standard deviation formula when equal weights are applied \citep[see Equations~(10) and (11) in][]{kllr} if probabilities are properly calibrated.\footnote{For example, if the classification is perfect, all orbiting galaxies have $p_{\rm orb,i}=1$, and all infalling and background galaxies have $p_{\rm orb,i}=0$, the equation becomes the normal standard deviation formula.} Therefore, it is important to assess the calibration of the classifier in addition to other test scores.